Advanced SwiftUI TextField: Formatting and Validation

 }

-However, it is unfortunate that although we can set the final formatting style, TextField cannot format text during the text input process.
-The text will only be formatted when the submit state (commit) is triggered or loses focus.
-This behavior differs from our initial requirements.
+However, it is very regrettable that although we can set the final formatting style, TextField cannot format the text display in real-time during the entry process.
+The text is only formatted when the submit state is triggered (commit) or when focus is lost.
+This behavior has a certain gap with our initial requirements.

-• Activate the built-in Formatter in TextField during the input process to enable it to format the content when the text changes.
+• Activate the TextField’s built-in Formatter during the entry process, allowing it to format content when the text changes.

-For the first approach, we can currently use an unconventional method to activate real-time formatting by replacing or canceling the current delegate object of the TextField.
+For the first approach, we can currently use an unconventional method to activate real-time formatting—replacing or canceling the current TextField’s delegate object.

 Swift